 Dr. Lowell joined The DHS Program in 2009 as a Survey Manager overseeing surveys in Zimbabwe, Tanzania, Liberia, Lesotho, South Africa, and the Philippines.
 She developed extensive experience in survey and questionnaire design, training field staff to collect questionnaire and biomarker data, monitoring fieldwork, and analyzing, writing, and disseminating survey results.
 In 2018, Dr. Lowell became The DHS Program’s first Senior Science Advisor.
 In this new role, she drafted and implemented The DHS Program’s Innovation Strategy.
 The Innovation Strategy emphasizes the importance of developing new tools, methods, and partnerships to meet data demand, protect and improve data quality, strengthen country capacity, contain costs, and save time.
 Dr. Lowell also serves as The Program’s point person on vaccination-related data.
 She has a Ph.D. in Biochemistry from University of Colorado and an MPH with a concentration in Infectious Disease from the Johns Hopkins Bloomberg School of Public Health.

-Ms. Nybro is a health communication specialist with 15 years of professional experience in designing communication strategies and products for a diverse range of audiences.
-She is responsible for the overall management of global and country-level dissemination of DHS data with the ultimate goal of increasing data use for decision making.
-Ms. Nybro has been with The DHS Program since 2004 and has led the DHS team in digital communication activities, including the development of the new STATcompiler and mobile app.
-Ms. Nybro has worked to strengthen capacity in communication and dissemination of DHS data in multiple countries, including Myanmar, Lesotho, Tanzania, Ethiopia, and the Philippines.
-She has also trained international journalists to use DHS data accurately in reporting.
-She has a special interest in data visualization.
-Ms. Nybro has an M.P.H. in global maternal and child health from The University of North Carolina at Chapel Hill.
+Ms. Balian is a health communication specialist with 15 years of professional experience in designing communication strategies and products for a diverse range of audiences.
+She is responsible for the overall management of global and country-level dissemination of DHS Program data with the ultimate goal of increasing data use for decision making.
+Ms. Balian has been with The DHS Program since 2010 and has led the development of the project's suite of tutorial videos on YouTube.
+Ms. Balian has worked to strengthen capacity in communication and dissemination of DHS Program data in multiple countries, including Senegal, Haiti, Tanzania, Benin, Ghana, and the Maldives.
+She has a special interest in monitoring and evaluation and co-leads The DHS Program's Monitoring, Evaluation, and Learning Plan.
+Ms. Balian has an M.P.H. in health education from Emory University in Atlanta.